Libertarian Party of North Carolina: 2022 elections

+United States Senate election

 Electoral history

 In 1992, Libertarian candidate for Governor Scott Earle McLaughlin achieved 4.1 percent of the popular vote in a fully contested race, with 104,983 votes.
 This remains the highest percentage gained by a third party candidate for that office by any party in North Carolina since that year.

 In the 2008 elections, Michael Munger running as the party's candidate for Governor of North Carolina, received 121,585 votes for 2.9% of the total vote.

 Also in 2008, Chris Cole, running as the party's candidate for US Senate, received 133,430 votes for 3.1% of the total vote.